akanshkumar1/imbalram/README.md

 <img src="https://i.giphy.com/media/KzJkzjggfGN5Py6nkT/200.webp" width="100" align = "right">

 Hey!
-I'm Shantanil! 👋🏻 I'm an aspiring data scientist dedicated to finding insights in data as well as educating others in data analytics!
+I'm Balram! 👋🏻 I'm an aspiring data scientist dedicated to finding insights in data as well as educating others in data analytics!
 Let's connect!

 📊 I was first introduced to the world of Data Analytics while working as a control engineer in the energy sector for a Fortune 500 company.
 Although, at that time, the term Data science wasn’t this famous.
 Nonetheless, I understood that any industry generated a lot of data and not tapping into them is a waste of valuable insights.
 I used automation and generated insights using Excel at that time.